Make Your Next Trip Extraordinary

 Don’t miss

 The Great Bear Rainforest stretches from Alaska to Seattle.
 It’s a temperate rainforest that’s extremely lush and dense with thick, old growth — and only a few regions on earth have that kind of rainforest.
-The Great Bear actually goes right through Vancouver, so you can wander through the city’s Stanley Park to see parts of it, or you can take a seaplane just a couple hours north for a day trip, or you can explore it from a coastal wilderness lodge.
+The Great Bear actually goes right through Vancouver, so you can wander through the city’s Stanley Park to see parts of it, take a seaplane just a couple hours north for a day trip, or explore it from a coastal wilderness lodge.
 But any way you want to do it, it should not be missed.

 Don’t bother